20 Best Things to Do in Trier, Germany

 You don't necessarily have to travel towards the vineyards to get a taste of this famed wine, for the local restaurants and bars in Trier are bustling with an abundance of varieties of wine.

-One of the best dining places is Zum Domstein, located in the Hauptmarkt, not very far from the Trierer Dom.
+One of the best dining places is Zum Domstein, located in the Hauptmarkt, not far from the Trierer Dom.

 The central market area is peppered with many more fantastic eateries and wine bars, including a two-star Michelin restaurant and winery called Beckers.